 - Select eduroam from your list of available wireless networks.

-- Enter your Emerson username (or your full Emerson email address, if connecting to eduroam) and password to authenticate.
+- Enter your full Emerson email address (firstname.lastname@example.org) and your Emerson password

-- Accept and trust the certificate for our server clearpass.emerson.edu .
+- If prompted, accept and trust the certificate for our server clearpass.emerson.edu .

 Do you have a device that cannot connect to eduroam?

-Devices such as Chromecasts, Apple TVs, Kindles, and portable game consoles sometimes do not support the encryption type enforced on eduroam, but you can register them here!
+Devices such as Chromecasts, Apple TVs, Kindles, and portable game consoles sometimes do not support the encryption type enforced on eduroam, but you can register them here in Clearpass!